vaibhavsagar/website/content/blog/dag-toolkit.md

 interesting, and an opportunity to marvel at the music of the spheres.
 I'm curious to know what other equally awesome algorithms are out there.
 Which one's your favourite?

+Thanks to [Annie Cherkaev](http://anniecherkaev.com/) for the title and excellent feedback.